Under the Bridge: Lyrics

-Music
+Composition

 "Under the Bridge" is performed in 4/4 time in the key of E major.
 The intro changes between D and F major chords before the first verse moves into E. The bridge and ending modulate to A minor.
 The song marked a shift in style for Kiedis, who had spent most of his career singing rapidly due to his limited range.
 The song begins with Frusciante playing a slow introduction he said drew from the 1967 Jimi Hendrix song "Little Wing".

 As Kiedis begins to sing, the guitar playing becomes more rapid until it reaches an E major seventh chord that halts the song; the silence is broken by drummer Chad Smith's closed hi-hat and cross stick struck at a fast tempo.
 Frusciante borrowed the E major seventh chord technique from British guitarist Marc Bolan of the glam rock band T. Rex, who used it in the song "Rip Off" from the 1971 album Electric Warrior.

 "Under the Bridge" continues with another verse and chorus, when the bass enters.
 After the next verse an E major seven chord again marks a break before the start of the chorus.
 The second chorus transitions into a different verse, where Smith begins to play the drums, and Kiedis sings "Take me all the way/Yeah/Yeah-e-yeah/Oh no, no." After Kiedis cues "One time," a choir sings "Under the bridge downtown" and Kiedis sings "Is where I drew some blood/I could not get enough/Forgot about my love/I gave my life away" in between.
 As the choir, Kiedis and drums stop, Frusciante and Flea play the ending.

 Release

-Sales

-The first single from Blood Sugar Sex Magik was "Give It Away", which reached number one on the Billboard Modern Rock Tracks chart in late 1991.
+The first single from Blood Sugar Sex Magik was "Give It Away", which reached number one on the Billboard Modern Rock Tracks chart on October 26, 1991.
 The band did not expect "Under the Bridge" to be as successful, but understood its commercial potential.
 Warner Bros.
 Records sent representatives to a Chili Peppers concert to determine which song should be the next single.
 When Frusciante began playing "Under the Bridge", Kiedis missed his cue and the audience began singing the song instead.
 Kiedis was initially "mortified that I had fucked up in front of Warner's people [...]
 I apologized for fucking up but they said 'Fucking up?
 Are you kidding me?
 When every single kid at the show sings a song, that's our next single'."

-"Under the Bridge" was released on March 2, 1992.
+"Under the Bridge" was released in February 1992 in Australia and on March 2, 1992, in the United Kingdom.
 Journalist Jeff Apter noted that it "was the bona fide, across-all-formats radio hit that the band had been working towards for seven years".
 It spent 26 cumulative weeks on the United States Billboard Hot 100 chart.
-The single has been certified platinum by the Recording Industry Association of America.
+The single has been certified 6× platinum by the Recording Industry Association of America.